pazavi/thehump_frontend/README.md

-Full Stack Social Media App (fronend) With Google Authentication, create, edit, delete and save posts, like and comment on other people's posts, search and filter images.
+Full Stack Social Media App (frontend) With Google Authentication, create, edit, delete and save posts, like and comment on other people's posts, search and filter images.